txt/ase16/doc/stats.md

        - When you have answers to all the above (and not before), compare your results to
          `cat statX.txt | python stats.py --text 30`

+Note the code `stats.py`.
+What does it do?
+How does it generate the `rank` numbers?
+Well, to explain all that, we are going need some theory...

 # Theory

 Sooner or later, you are going to ask "is GA/DE/PSO better than GA/DE/PSO" etc.